-Cereus validus f. monstrose
+Cereus validus Haw.

 How to Grow and Care

 Like most cacti, Cereus are fairly low-maintenance and hardy.
-Make sure they receive enough water without becoming waterlogged, especially during the summer, and fertilize them for best results.
-If the roots have become black or overly soft, the cactus could be experiencing root rot – cut away the affected parts and replant.
-Like all cacti, give them lots of direct sunlight, especially during the summer.
-Well-drained soil is best, and most Cereus perform well in a soil that contains some organic material.
-Some recommend avoiding a soil that contains sphagnum moss, though – it can make the cactus vulnerable to root rot.
+Ensure they receive enough water without becoming waterlogged, especially during the summer, and fertilize them for the best results.
+If the roots have become black or overly soft, the cactus could be experiencing root rot.
+Cut away the affected parts and replant them.
+Most gardeners interested in cacti should be able to cultivate these without much problem.

 It may become necessary to repot your Cereus if it outgrows its container.
-If so, make sure the soil is dry and then remove the pot.
-Knock away old soil and prune away any rotted or dead roots, then replace it in a new pot and backfill with new soil.
-Make sure not to overwater cacti planted in new pots, as this can lead to root rot – it should be left dry for about a week and then watered lightly… – See more at: How to Grow and Care for Cereus.
+If so, ensure the soil is dry and remove the pot.
+Knock away old soil, prune away any rotted or dead roots, then replace it in a new pot and backfill it with fresh soil.
+Ensure not to overwater cacti planted in new pots, as this can lead to root rot.
+It should be left dry for about a week and then watered lightly.